Renovation Series: Why Hire a General Contractor

 The most commonly overlooked area in planning for a remodel is the cost of the pre-demo/design-build phase.
 Some design-build firms have architects in-house and other firms outsource this to trusted architects.
 This cost will be at the client’s expense, as it is an additional service.
 There is also a design cost to select all the materials for your remodel, and project manage throughout.

 While it’s nearly impossible to quote a budget without getting to know the project and overall scope, we have a general rule of thumb we use in early conversations we will add here:

 Master Bathroom Remodel: Start at $50,000, we compare this to buying a car.
 The amount of money you’re willing to spend on a new car typically equates to your bathroom renovation.

-Whole House Renovation: Start at $250,000, typically a two story renovation, and does NOT include an addition.
+Whole House Renovation: Start at $300,000, typically a two-story renovation, and does NOT include an addition.

-Whole House Renovation + Addition: Start at $350,000, this number isn’t tied to anything other than it’s a larger project, scope overhaul and likely it’ll exceed this number if we’re doing a lot of custom work.
+Whole House Renovation + Addition: Start at $350,000, this number isn’t tied to anything other than it’s a larger project, or scope overhaul, and likely it’ll exceed this number if you’re adding unique customization.

-Research and discovery of your land, as built models, building code research, programming and permit fees, field verifications / land surveying and architectural designs, etc. are all things many people over look.
-Drawings are needed for permits, building, schedules and specifications.
+Research and discovery of your land, as-built models, building code research, programming and permit fees, field verifications/land surveying, and architectural designs are all things not to be overlooked.
+Architectural drawings are needed for permits, schedules, and specifications.
 Of course, these are items your builder/remodeler should manage on your behalf.